 Absolute Colorimetric

-As a photographer, never use ‘absolute colorimetric’ – it’s only used for pre-press proofing!
+As a photographer, never use ‘absolute colorimetric’ – it’s only for pre-press proofing!

 What is Black Point Compensation?

-When using rendering intents in Photoshop you will also see an option called ‘Black Point Compensation’.
-It should always be used because it converts the tonal range of the source colour space into the tonal range of the destination to avoid tones being clipped.
-It is always used by Lightroom and other Adobe software even when it isn’t visible as an option.
+When using rendering intents in Photoshop, you will also encounter an option called ‘Black Point Compensation’.
+You should always use it because it converts the tonal range of the source colour space into the tonal range of the destination to avoid tones being clipped.
+Lightroom and other Adobe software always utilize it, even when it isn’t visible as an option.

 Which Rendering Intent to use and When?